chattertots/chattertots.github.io/index.md

       > "Thank you so much for your help with F. Over the last few weeks, you have been so patient and encouraging.
 We now can't stop him talking!"
     url: "/testimonials/"
+  - image_path: /assets/images/webp/home-what.webp
+    alt: "What you can expect from us"
+    title: "What ?"
+    excerpt: >
+      After an initial discussion about your child's needs and you decide to employ Chattertots to help, the next course of action will be one of the following

+      - 6-8 weekly 1:1 therapy sessions followed by a short break and then a review
+      - Advice or activities to try at home and then a review in around 3 months onward referral to other services
+      - a school/nursery visit to gather more information or to liaise with school staff
+      - a home program followed by a review at a later date
+      - no intervention necessary
+    url: "/what-to-expect/"
+  - image_path: /assets/images/webp/home-who.webp
+    alt: "Who is Chattertots?"
+    title: "Who ?"
+    excerpt: >
+      Chattertots is run by Louise Hibbert, a fully qualified Speech and Language Therapist who specialises in working with children aged approximately 2 to 11 years.

+      Based in Godalming, we cover Witley, Chiddingfold, Haslemere, Hindhead, Elstead, Farnham, Ash, Worplesdon, Guildford, Shalford, Chilworth, Shere, Cranleigh and surrounding areas in West Surrey and parts of North-East Hampshire.

+      We provide private therapy at home-based clinics, schools, your home or via [Teletherapy](/teletherapy)

+    url: "/about"

 gallery:
   - url: https://www.asltip.com/members/mrs-louise-hibbert